ruby/prism/docs/building.md

 * `-Wall -Wconversion -Wextra -Wpedantic -Wundef` - Enable the warnings we care about
 * `-Werror` - Treat warnings as errors
 * `-fvisibility=hidden` - Hide all symbols by default

-The following flags can be used to compile YARP:

-* `-DHAVE_MMAP` - Should be passed if the system has the `mmap` function
-* `-DHAVE_SNPRINTF` - Should be passed if the system has the `snprintf` function

 ## Shared